Vocabulary

 Tenkan (“ten-kan”) Basic body movement in which you pivot 180 degrees on you forward leg.

 Tori (“tor-ee”) Sometimes used for the partner who executes the technique.
-Synonym with “Nage.”
+Synonym for “Nage.”

 Uke (“oo-kay”) The partner who receives the technique, and is thrown or pinned.